- FTX’s Sam Bankman-Fried Denied Latest Release Request As Trial Looms - September 28, 2023

-Since miners usually pay their running costs in USD, the value of their BTC rewards in the dollar is what matters to them.
+Since miners usually pay their running costs in USD, the value of their BTC rewards in the pound is what matters to them.

 Due to the crash, the price of the crypto has fallen down to around $21k, which would have delivered a blow to not just the hodlers, but also the miners.

 Miner revenues had already been on a decline, but this crash combined with the hashrate reaching new highs mean further shrinkage in their profits.

 The below table highlights the various metrics related to miners and their revenues.